A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Benchmarks

 \paragraph{Test-time Reasoning} Reasoning capability is the core of System-2 models, including mathematics, code, commonsense, planning, etc~\citep{zeng2024mr}. \textit{Math reasoning} is one of the most compelling reasoning tasks.
 With the advancements in LLM and test-time compute, the accuracy on some previously challenging benchmarks, like GSM8K~\citep{cobbe2021trainingverifierssolvemath} and MATH~\citep{hendrycks2021measuring}, have surpassed the 90\% mark.
 Thus, more difficult college admissions exam~\citep{zhang2023evaluating,arora-etal-2023-llms,azerbayev2024llemma} and competition-level~\citep{gao2024omnimathuniversalolympiadlevel} math benchmarks have been proposed.
 Some competition-level benchmarks are not limited to textual modalities in algebra, logic reasoning, and word problems.
 For instance, OlympiadBench~\citep{he-etal-2024-olympiadbench}, OlympicArena~\citep{huang2024olympicarenabenchmarkingmultidisciplinecognitive} and AIME~\citep{parvez_zamil_gollam_rabby_2024} provide images for geometry problems, incorporating visual information to aid in problem-solving, while AlphaGeometry~\citep{trinh2024solving} employs symbolic rules for geometric proofs.
 The most challenging benchmark currently is FrontierMath~\citep{glazer2024frontiermathbenchmarkevaluatingadvanced}, with problems crafted by mathematicians and covering major branches of modern mathematics.
 Even the most advanced o3 has not achieved 30\% accuracy.

-\textit{Code} ability is a key aspect of LLM reasoning, with high practical value, covering code completion~\citep{ding2023crosscodeeval,zhang-etal-2023-repocoder,gong2024evaluation}, code reasoning~\citep{gu2024cruxeval}, and code generation~\citep{chen2021evaluating,austin2021program} tasks.
+\textit{Code} ability is a key aspect of LLM reasoning, with high practical value, covering code completion~\citep{ding2023crosscodeeval,zhang-etal-2023-repocoder,gong2024evaluation}, code reasoning~\citep{gu2024cruxeval,wei2025equibenchbenchmarkinglargelanguage}, and code generation~\citep{chen2021evaluating,austin2021program} tasks.
 Among these, code generation gains more attention.
 HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} provide natural language descriptions of programming problems, requiring LLMs to generate corresponding Python code and use unit tests for evaluation.
 MultiPL-E~\citep{cassano2022multipl} extend them to 18 program languages.
 EvalPlus~\citep{liu2024your} automatically augments test cases to assess the robustness of the generated code.
 Recently, some studies collect benchmarks from open-source projects, which are closed to realistic applications and more challenging due to complex function calls, such as DS-1000~\citep{lai2023ds}, CoderEval~\citep{yu2024codereval}, EvoCodeBench~\citep{li2024evocodebench} and BigCodeBench~\citep{zhuo2025bigcodebench}.

-\textit{Commonsense reasoning} requires LLMs to possess both commonsense knowledge and reasoning abilities.
-Early benchmarks~\citep{zellers-etal-2019-hellaswag,talmor-etal-2019-commonsenseqa,sakaguchi2021winogrande,bisk2020piqa} focus on evaluating LLMs' commonsense ability.
-StrategyQA~\citep{geva-etal-2021-aristotle} collects more complex and subtle multi-hop reasoning questions.
+\textit{Commonsense reasoning} requires LLMs to possess both commonsense and reasoning abilities.
+StrategyQA~\citep{geva-etal-2021-aristotle} collects complex and subtle multi-hop reasoning questions.
 MMLU~\citep{hendrycks2021measuring} and MMLU-Pro~\citep{wang2024mmlupro} cover commonsense reasoning questions across various domains, including STEM, the humanities, the social sciences, etc. \textit{Planning} aims to enable LLMs to take optimal actions based on the current state and environment to complete tasks.
 Current planning benchmarks primarily focus on synthetic tasks, such as Blocksworld~\citep{valmeekam2023planbench}, Crosswords, and Game-of-24~\citep{NEURIPS2023_271db992}.